aryamandarda/ConvNeXt-in-Isolated-Sign-Language-Recognition/README.md

 2. Run the `code.ipynb` notebook in a Jupyter environment.

 ## Prerequisites
 All information on requirements needed is available in the first few cells of the notebook.
-Please 'pip install -' whatever libraries are necessary for getting the import cell to work.
+Please `pip install -` whatever libraries are necessary for getting the import cell to work.

 ## Acknowledgements
 All acknowledgements are cited in the notebook itself.
 Including the datasets and the code used for their pre-processing.